jakimowb/eo-time-series-viewer/doc/source/user_guide.rst

 .. image:: img/maprendering.png

-* ``Set Center`` center the QGIS Map View to the same coordinate as the TSV Map View
+* :guilabel:`Set Center` center the QGIS Map View to the same coordinate as the TSV Map View
-* ``Get Center`` center the TSV Map View to the same coordinate as the QGIS Map View
+* :guilabel:`Get Center` center the TSV Map View to the same coordinate as the QGIS Map View
-* ``Set Extent`` zoom the QGIS Map View to the same extent as the TSV Map View
+* :guilabel:`Set Extent` zoom the QGIS Map View to the same extent as the TSV Map View
-* ``Get Extent`` zoom the TSV Map View to the same extent as the QGIS Map View
+* :guilabel:`Get Extent` zoom the TSV Map View to the same extent as the QGIS Map View
-* ``Load center profile`` when checked |cbc|, the temporal profile of the center pixel will automatically be displayed and updated in the :ref:`Profile View` tab.
+* ``Load center profile``, when checked |cbc|, the temporal profile of the center pixel will automatically be displayed and updated in the :ref:`Profile View` tab.

 |
+|

 Profile View
 ~~~~~~~~~~~~

+|
+|

 Spectral Library
 ~~~~~~~~~~~~~~~~

+|
 |

 Time Series Tab